 The U.S. Court of Appeals for the Fifth Circuit dealt the EEOC a major blow in regards to their 2012 “Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment under Title VII.”

-The U.S. court of appeals for the Fifth Circuit dealt the EEOC a major blow in regards to their 2012 “Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment under Title VII”.
-On June 27, 2016 the court remanded back to the district court the case that was dismissed in 2014.
-In that cased the state of Texas argued that the EEOC guidance conflicts with Texas law prohibiting hiring felons for certain jobs.
-On August 20, 2014 Judge Sam R. Cummings (US District Court for Northern District of Texas) dismissed the case under Federal Rule 12(b)(1), ruling that Texas “lacked standing to maintain its suit because no enforcement action has been taken against it pursuant to the Guidance”.
-Texas decided to appeal to the Fifth Circuit Court in November, 2014.
+On June 27, 2016, the court remanded back to the district court the case that was dismissed in 2014.
+In that case, the state of Texas argued that the EEOC guidance conflicts with Texas law prohibiting hiring felons for certain jobs.
+On August 20, 2014 Judge Sam R. Cummings (U.S. District Court for Northern District of Texas) dismissed the case under Federal Rule 12(b)(1), ruling that Texas “lacked standing to maintain its suit because no enforcement action has been taken against it pursuant to the Guidance.”
+The state of Texas decided to appeal to the Fifth Circuit Court in November, 2014.

-- Fairly traceable to the defendant’s conduct, and redressable by a judgement in [Texas’s] favor.
+- Fairly traceable to the defendant’s conduct, and addressable by a judgement in [Texas’s] favor

 This decision means that the EEOC will be required to substantiate its legal basis for the Enforcement Guidance.
 If rejected by the federal courts, the EEOC would need to seek further legislation or regulatory authority to broadly prohibit employers from implementing automatic background criminal disqualification.